lossenpai80085/senpai_AI/walkthrough.md

 **Verify:**
 - Open browser: `http://localhost:5173`
-- You should see the NIGHUD AI home page
+- You should see the Senpai AI home page
 - Test the Dark/Light theme toggle (top right)
 - Check that all UI elements load correctly